 The remedies sought by the Complainant.

-The Complainant should be aware that, in addressing the Complaint, the particulars of the Complaint and documents will be shared with the Administrator, the UTFA Executive Committee (in the event of an Investigation under the Policy), the Respondent, and any third-party Mediator/Facilitator or Investigator, as applicable.
+The Complainant should be aware that, in addressing the Complaint, the particulars of the Complaint and documents will be shared with the Administrator, the UTFA Executive Committee, the Respondent, and any third-party Mediator/Facilitator or Investigator, as applicable.
 Documents provided by the Complainant and Respondent will only be shared as necessary with witnesses and other representatives of UTFA as set out in this Policy.
 All persons with involvement in the processes under this Policy shall keep the details of the Complaint, responses, and dispute resolution processes strictly confidential.

 Once the Complainant provides the particulars set out above, the Administrator shall speak with the Complainant to review the complaint and the dispute resolution processes under this Policy.
 The Complainant will be required to sign a confidentiality agreement relating to the dispute resolution processes under this Policy.